Dumfriesshire: Administrative history

 The origins of Dumfriesshire as a county or shire are obscure.
 There was certainly a shire of Dumfries by 1305, with some suggestion that it had existed from the twelfth century.
 Annandale and Eskdale retained a degree of independence from the sheriff of Dumfries, leaving the sheriff's practical control focussed on the Nithsdale area until 1747 when the separate jurisdictions of Annandale and Eskdale were ended under the Heritable Jurisdictions (Scotland) Act 1746.

 Commissioners of Supply were created in 1667 for each shire, and formed the main administrative body for the area until county councils were created in 1890 under the Local Government (Scotland) Act 1889.
-The 1889 act also led to a review of boundaries of many of Scotland's counties; in the case of Dumfriesshire the two parishes of Moffat and Kirkpatrick-Juxta which had previously both straddled Dumfriesshire and Lanarkshire were brought entirely within Dumfriesshire.
-Dumfriesshire County Council was based at County Buildings in English Street.
+The 1889 act also led to a review of boundaries of many of Scotland's counties; in the case of Dumfriesshire the two parishes of Moffat and Kirkpatrick-Juxta, which had previously both straddled Dumfriesshire and Lanarkshire, were brought entirely within Dumfriesshire.
+Dumfriesshire County Council was based at County Buildings on English Street in Dumfries.
 In May 1975 the county council was abolished and its functions were transferred to Dumfries and Galloway Regional Council under the Local Government (Scotland) Act 1973.
 Two lower-tier district councils were created from parts of Dumfriesshire, being Annandale and Eskdale covering the east of the county and Nithsdale covering the west of the county and a small part of neighbouring Kirkcudbrightshire.

 For lieutenancy purposes, the last lord-lieutenant of the county of Dumfriesshire was made lord-lieutenant for the combined area of the Nithsdale and Annandale and Eskdale districts when the reforms came into effect in 1975.
 The districts were abolished in 1996, with their functions passing to Dumfries and Galloway Council.
 The Dumfries lieutenancy area continues to cover the combined area of the pre-1996 Nithsdale and Annandale and Eskdale districts.

 Historical population figures

+At the time of the 1841 census the population was 72,830 inhabitants.
 The population in 1891 was 74,245, and in 1901, 72,371, when there were 176 persons who spoke Gaelic and English.